 Domestic Battery / Domestic Violence / Domestic Assault

-The terms Domestic Battery, Domestic Assault and Domestic Violence are often used interchangeably.
-However, in Florida, Domestic Battery is the official name of the offense or charge where an offender actually touches or strike another person.
+The terms Domestic Battery, Domestic Assault, and Domestic Violence are often used interchangeably.
+However, in West Palm Beach FL, Domestic Battery is the official name of the offense or charge where an offender actually touches or strike another person.

 Battery is defined as follows: actually and intentionally touching or striking another person against their will, or intentionally causing bodily harm to another person.
 Florida Statute 784.03.